Introduction

 B. Data-Driven Decisions

 Marketing is no longer about trial and error; it’s all down to statistics.
-Analytics is a tool to improve a course of action and understand what works before continuing the process and making further changes.
+There are analytics tools to improve a course of action and understand what works before continuing the process and making further changes.

 With the help of AI, organizations can increase their interactions with the audience and monitor and enhance the campaigns in real-time.